scharss/bytecrafterassistant/README.md

 ---

-For more information or support, visit [the project repository](https://github.com/your-username/your-repository).
+For more information or support, visit [Bytecrafter](https://bytecrafter.co/).

-La aplicación estará disponible en `http://localhost:5000`.
-Puedes detener el contenedor con `Ctrl+C` en la terminal donde se está ejecutando o usando `docker-compose down`.
+The application will be available at `http://localhost:5000`.
+You can stop the container with `Ctrl+C` in the terminal where it's running or by using `docker-compose down`.